-A student's parents or a student who is an adult (18 years of age or over) may request that the principal identify Grades 11 and 12 courses in which the student's performance was affected by extraordinary circumstances by using a special indicator.
-If the principal agrees with the student's or parents' claim, the special indicator "S" is entered in the "note" column for these courses.
+A student's parents/guardians or a student who is an adult (18 years of age or over) may request that the administrator identify Grades 11 and 12 courses in which the student's performance was affected by extraordinary circumstances by using a special indicator.
+If the administrator agrees with the student's or parents/guardian's' claim, the special indicator "S" is entered in the "note" column for these courses.
 However, the student's percentage grades are also recorded.